yangchen55/ecommerceClient/README.md

 4. BE: if user found,  generate a random 6 digit number and store ina sessions table.(utils file)
 5. BE: send that randomly generated 6 digit number to the user email adddress.
 6. BE: at the same time, respond to the system saying opt has been sent to their email
 7. BE: if we receive success message from the backend, then show another form that requires you to enter the opt that was      sent to your email and 2 more input field for the new paassword and confirm password.
-8. Be: once user submits the dorm, in the api, grab that opt, password, and email .
+8. Be: once user submits the form, in the api, grab that opt, password, and email .
 9. check if combination of email and opt exist in the sessions tBLE, IF IT DOESNOT SIMPLWY RESPOND SAYING INVALID PASSWORD. if it does exist then remover the data form the session tabke and continurew ot step 10.
 10. BE: encrpt the incoming plain password, update user table with that new encrypted password bases on the  user's email.
 11. Be: once pasword update operation is successful has changed, an also email notification saying password has been changed and respond to password.